gabridego/snp-detector/README.md

 ## Instructions

-With `hash` option, store patterns in an hash table (python dictionary), where the key is the sequence of nucleotides and the value is the number of occurrences in the full file.
-The value of each pattern can be accessed in constant time.
+Detected K-mers are stored in an hash table (python dictionary) for each strain, where the key is the K-mer and the value is the number of occurrences in the full file.
+The number of occurrences of each K-mer can therefore be accessed in constant time.

-With `tree` option, store patterns in four trees, where the roots are the existing nucleotides.
-The depth of the trees is always `K`.
-This is computationally expensive.

 ``
-python main.py -p salmonella-enterica.reads.fna -t <hash/tree> -k 30
+python main.py -p data/salmonella-enterica.reads.fna data/salmonella-enterica-variant.reads.fna -k 20 -v
 ``

-Data is not provided, please download it from the [course website](https://clovisg.github.io/teaching/protein-structure-prediction/sequences/).
+Data is not included in this repo, please download it from the [course website](https://clovisg.github.io/teaching/protein-structure-prediction/sequences/).

 ## Authors